 But the supply side is also critical because, as the International Energy Agency found back in 2021, we can’t afford to bring more fossil fuel supply online if we are to avoid catastrophic warming.
 The head of the IEA said: “If governments are serious about the climate crisis, there can be no new investments in oil, gas and coal, from now – from this year.”
 We know that once oil companies spend vast amounts to find and develop new fossil fuel reserves they will continue to sell them into the global fossil fuel market.

 Hence the decision by the New Zealand Government in 2018 to stop issuing new offshore oil and gas exploration permits was a critical step forward in the global fossil fuel battle.
-Other countries have now joined this movement and there is a growing group of governments and civil society groups supporting a Fossil Fuel Non Proliferation Treaty.
+Other countries have now joined this movement.
+Denmark agreed to stop new oil and gas exploration in the North Sea in 2020 as did the new Government in Britain.
+And there is a growing group of governments and civil society groups supporting a Fossil Fuel Non Proliferation Treaty.

-The Government is falsely claiming that the recent electricity shortages are linked to the 2018 decision to stop issuing new permits for oil and gas exploration – an argument that is transparently false.
+However, the Government is falsely claiming that the recent electricity shortages are linked to the 2018 decision to stop issuing new permits for oil and gas exploration.

 Changing the way methane warming is measured

-The global livestock lobby has a policy agenda to change the way that the climate warming of methane is measured.
+However, the global livestock agribusiness lobby does not want to cut methane emissions and hence has a policy agenda to change the way that the climate warming of methane is measured.
 This is to make it look like methane causes less warming than it really does.
+Agribusiness likes to focus on ‘no additional warming’ levels of methane emissions, grandfathering existing methane emission levels.

-They want to move away from the global standard accepted by the Intergovernmental Panel on Climate Change, as standard called GWP100.
+Technically they want to move away from the global standard accepted by the Intergovernmental Panel on Climate Change, a standard called GWP100.
 They want the world to adopt a standard called GWP*.
-Under GWP* New Zealand’s methane is recategorised as not causing warming!
-Agribusiness likes GWP* because they won’t need to cut emissions!
+Under GWP* New Zealand’s agribusiness methane emissions can be redefined as not causing ‘additional warming’ because they are static!
+Agribusiness likes GWP* because they won’t need to cut emissions.

 The New Zealand Government has given hundreds of millions of dollars to look for magic bullets to reduce methane emissions from dairy cattle and other livestock.
 So far no magic bullets have been discovered but the new Government has thrown another $18m at this greenwashing.